Evidence-Based Liquid Biopsy Knowledge

 • Best application: AFP-negative disease, high-risk patients, clinical trial enrollment

-• Limitation: AFP remains standard due to cost and accessibility; no interventional trial proving improved outcomes
+• Limitation: AFP remains standard due to cost and accessibility; IMbrave050 adjuvant immunotherapy did not sustain RFS benefit at updated analysis (HR 0.90)

 Advanced Disease (Genotyping for Treatment Selection):